BobBuildTool/bob/doc/manual/configuration.rst

 String substitution
 ~~~~~~~~~~~~~~~~~~~

-At most places where strings are handled in keywords it is possible to use
+At most places where strings are handled in keywords, it is possible to use
 variable substitution.
-These substitutions might be simple variables but also a
+These substitutions might be simple variables, but a
-variety of string processing functions are available that can optionally be
+variety of string processing functions is also available that can optionally be
 extended by plugins.
 The following syntax is supported:

 * Variable substitution